 Frequently asked questions

-Which is a bigger company in terms of market capitalisation and employees?
+Which is a bigger company in terms of market capitalisation and employees, Visa or Mastercard?

-Both cards find acceptance in over 200 countries and territories the world over.
+Both cards find acceptance in over 200 countries and territories around the world.

 Do I have to meet any eligibility criteria to get a Mastercard or Visa credit card?

 Yes.
 Eligibility requirements vary based on the credit card issuer, but generally include the following:

 - You must be over 18 years of age

 - You must be a permanent Australian resident or an Australian citizen

 - You must have a good credit history

 You might also have to meet minimum income requirements, depending on the card.